SANIDHYADASH/Docs/beam.md

 - **No workspace with that code:** confirm the four characters, verify the sender page remains open, and ensure the workspace has not expired.
 - **Wrong password:** reconnect using the exact password selected by the sender.
-- **Connection lost:** keep both devices online and retry the file; interrupted transfers do not resume.
+- **Connection lost:** the recipient reconnects and resumes automatically up to three times; if that fails, keep both devices online and press **Retry** on the file.
+A recipient page refresh discards partial data.
 - **No files appear:** wait for the connection to complete and verify that the sender opened the workspace after selecting files.
 - **Transfer stalls across restrictive networks:** peer connectivity depends on the available WebRTC/ICE path and signaling configuration.